The History of MHA-AZ

 Recent Developments

-MHA AZ was founded in 1954, aligning with a broader national movement led by Clifford W. Beers, who established Mental Health America (formerly the National Mental Health Association) in 1909 after his own experiences in psychiatric institutions.
+MHA-AZ was founded in 1954, aligning with a broader national movement led by Clifford W. Beers, who established Mental Health America (formerly the National Mental Health Association) in 1909 after his own experiences in psychiatric institutions.

-In November 1957, MHA AZ received its tax-exempt status, officially designating it as a 501(c)(3) nonprofit organization dedicated to mental health advocacy and support.
+In November 1957, MHA-AZ received its tax-exempt status, officially designating it as a 501(c)(3) nonprofit organization dedicated to mental health advocacy and support.

-In recent years, MHA AZ has continued its mission to promote mental health and well-being for all Arizonans through education, advocacy, and the shaping of public policy.
-Throughout its history, MHA AZ has remained steadfast in its commitment to reducing stigma, improving access to care, and supporting individuals and families impacted by mental health challenges in Arizona.
+In recent years, MHA-AZ has continued its mission to promote mental health and well-being for all Arizonans through education, advocacy, and the shaping of public policy.
+Throughout its history, MHA-AZ has remained steadfast in its commitment to reducing stigma, improving access to care, and supporting individuals and families impacted by mental health challenges in Arizona.